devusSs/steamquery/README.md

 Create a new raw [Google Sheet](https://docs.google.com/) and set it up like so (must not exactly match):
 ![sheets.jpg](./docs/googlesheet.png)
-`Make sure there is a cell for last updated and errors each.`
+`Make sure there is a cell for last updated, individual price per item, total value of items, value difference to last run and errors each.`

 The price /item column will be updated for each item specified in your config file (check below).